 If your dog does not have any dietary restrictions or allergies it is recommended that 80% of their diet comes from red meat sources (venison, bison, beef, pork, duck, kangaroo, rabbit, etc.) the remaining portion should be made up of fish, fowl, etc. Each protein source offers different nutrition, feeding a wide variety of protein sources is highly recommended and contributes to a well balanced diet for your dog.

-Probiotics: goats milk, kefir, tripe, and adored beast probiotics are our go to sources
+Probiotics: goats milk, kefir, and adored beast probiotics are our go to sources

-Omega 3 & 6: quail eggs, Courtlyn fish products (cod, salmon, tuna), pollock oil, and green lipped mussel powder.
+Omega 3 & 6: quail eggs, Courtlyn fish products (cod, salmon, tuna, herring), pollock oil, and green lipped mussel powder.
 Be sure to keep mercury content in mind and only feed high mercury fish once a week.

 Health & Safety